 Choose from four concentrations to target your career aspirations:

-- Biological Sciences – prepare for immediate employment or graduate work
+- Biological Sciences Concentration - prepares the student for a biologically related profession or for graduate school.

 This exciting major is at the forefront of biomedical research, genetic engineering and social ethics.
 The biotechnology major at Elizabethtown College has been specifically designed for students wishing to continue either on to graduate school or pursue a career as a research associate.
 This program represents ideas gathered from over 100 hospitals, graduate institutions, academic research facilities, and large and small biotech companies.
 Combining all of this information with the latest in teaching methodology and research, the biotechnology major offers students the cutting edge of scientific research and theory.
 The problem-based learning methodology allows for student research in the classroom laboratory, during independent research projects, and in established internships.